Classification of non-Kahler surfaces and locally conformally Kahler geometry: Barlet spaces

 For more details on Barlet spaces and their properties, please see the book \cite{_Barlet_Magnusson:book_}.

+Let $M$ be a metric space.
+The (Gromov-)Hausdorff metric on the set ${\cal C}$ of closed subsets of $M$ is defined as follows: $d(X,Y)$ is infimum of all $\epsilon$ such that $X$ belongs to $\epsilon$-neighbourhood of $Y$, and $Y$ belongs to $\epsilon$-neighbourhood of $X$.
+When $M$ is compact, the corresponding topology on ${\cal C}$ is independent from the choice of metric on $M$ as long as topology of $M$ remains the same.
+It is called {\bf the (Gromov-)Hausdorff topology}.

-It is important for the sequel that the Barlet space of cycles is complex analytic, with the topology which is compatible with the (Gromov-)Hausdorff topology on the set of all closed subvarietiess.
+It is important for the sequel that the Barlet space of cycles is a reduced complex analytic space, with the topology which is compatible with the (Gromov-)Hausdorff topology on the set of all closed subvarieties.

-Attached to each Barlet space ${\goth B}(M)$ on a manifold $B$ is the ``marked Barlet space'' ${\goth B}^m(M)$, which is the space of pairs ``complex analytic cycle and a point in it''.
-It is also complex analytic, and the natural forgetful map $\Psi:\; {\goth B}^m(M)\arrow M$ is also complex analytic.
-In particular, for any compact irreducible component $Z$ in the Barlet space, and its marked counterpart $Z^m$, the image $\Psi(Z^m)$ is a complex analytic subvariety.
-Geometrically, this means that for any compact complex-analytic family $Z$ of cycles in $M$, the union of all these cycles is a complex subvariety in $M$.
+For each $k \geq 0$, the Barlet space ${\goth B}_k(M)$ of $k$-cycles on a manifold $M$ comes equipped with a universal family of cycles, and their supports form a closed complex-analytic subvariety ${\goth B}^m_k(M) \subset M \times {\goth B}(M)$, the ``marked Barlet space'' of pairs ``complex analytic cycle and a point in its support''.
+The forgetful map ${\goth B}^m_k(M)\arrow {\goth B}_k(M)$ is equidimensional of relative dimension $k$, and the forgetful map $\Psi:{\goth B}^m_k(K) \to M$ is complex-analytic.
+In particular, for any compact irreducible component $Z$ in a Barlet space, and its marked counterpart $Z^m$, the image $\Psi(Z^m)$ is a complex analytic subvariety by Remmert's proper mapping theorem.
+Geometrically, this means that for any compact complex-analytic family $Z$ of cycles in $M$, the union of supports of all these cycles is a complex subvariety in $M$.

 Further on, we shall use the following result, which was proven for curves in \cite[Corollary 2.19]{_Verbitsky:twistor_}, and for divisors in \cite{_Barlet:divisors_}.